Cuts can't stop carnival in Portugal

 "If you include inactive people, unemployment is already above 1 million people, signifying an unpredictable short-term future," said Renato Carmo, sociology professor at the University Institute of Lisbon.

-"The government is clearly worried ... there could be a situation of discontent that culminates in more vehement generalised protests."
+"The government is clearly worried ... there could be a situation of discontent that culminates in more vehement generalized protests."

 Those concerns have become more relevant as some economists now fear Portugal will need more funds or be forced to restructure its debts like Athens, which has seen bouts of rioting ahead of finally securing its 130-billion-euro bailout.